kjpou1/rnn_lstm_from_scratch/README.md

 | Optimizers (SGD, RMSProp, Adam) | ✅ | ✅ | Complete |

 ---
+Absolutely — here's the updated full **🧠 Design Decisions** section including your new gradient flow philosophy:

+---

 ## 🧠 Design Decisions

 This project **intentionally deviates** from the Coursera implementation in key places to align better with deep learning best practices:

+---

 ### ❗Logits instead of Softmax in the Forward Pass